 Students are encouraged to contact the Counseling Center (610-436-2301) or come to the Center to schedule a triage appointment.
 Triage appointments will take place over the phone.
 During the triage session, students will discuss their concerns and options for counseling moving forward.
-Options may include: short-term individual counseling (either virtually or in-person) with a Counseling Center counselor, virtual group therapy via the Counseling Center, or obtaining off-campus referrals for longer-term or specialized counseling via their referral specialist.
+Options may include short-term individual counseling (either virtually or in-person) with a Counseling Center counselor, virtual group therapy via the Counseling Center, or obtaining off-campus referrals for longer-term or specialized counseling via their referral specialist.
 There are no fees for currently enrolled students to use the Counseling Center's services.
 Visit the Counseling Center website for hours and additional information.
+A counselor is on-site at the Philadelphia Campus meaning students at the Center need not travel to West Chester if it is more convenient to remain at the Philadelphia Center.

-If a situation occurs after normal business hours, the on-call psychologist may be accessed by contacting Public Safety (610-436-3311); or, Crime Victims' Center of Chester County in West Chester staffs a 24-hour phone line (610-692-7273) that can provide immediate response and support.
+If a situation occurs after normal business hours, the on-call psychologist may be accessed by contacting Public Safety (610-436- 3311).

 WCU Community Mental Health Clinic (CMHC) (610-436-2510, 8th Floor, Wayne Hall) is affiliated with the West Chester University Doctor of Psychology (Psy.D.) program.
 CMHC serves as a training center for graduate students in the Psy.D. program and as a clinical research site for faculty in the Psychology Department.
-As a non-profit training and research facility, CMHS is able to provide low-cost, cutting edge psychotherapy and testing.
+As a non-profit training and research facility, CMHS is able to provide low-cost, cutting-edge psychotherapy and testing.
 Services are provided by graduate students 52 earning a doctorate in Psychology who are closely supervised by experienced, licensed Psychologists.

 Assessment appointments can be made by contacting the Clinic.
-For counseling, students will be referred from the Counseling Center for longer term therapy.
+For counseling, students will be referred from the Counseling Center for longer-term therapy.

 Student Health Services (610-436-2509, Commonwealth Hall, Ground Floor) offers confidential medical care and assistance to students who have experienced sexual assault.
-Student Health Services is open Monday through Friday from 8:00am to 6:00pm.
-Please visit their website at for additional information.
+Student Health Services is open Monday through Friday from 8:00 am to 6:00 pm.
+Please visit their website for additional information.
 Please contact them at 610-436-2509 to schedule an appointment; some same-day appointments may be available.

 Nurse practitioners and physicians receive training to provide appropriate medical treatment and care, as well as discuss available services such as counseling and reporting.
 Student Health Services offers gynecological exams, pregnancy tests, emergency contraception, HIV tests, and sexually transmitted infection tests.
-All standard post assault medical care will be free of charge.
-Student Health Services must report incidents of sexual misconduct to the Office of Diversity, Equity and Inclusion, but do not need to disclose identifying information.
+All standard post-assault medical care will be free of charge.
+Student Health Services must report incidents of sexual misconduct to the Office of Diversity, Equity, and Inclusion, but do not need to disclose identifying information.